AEW World Trios Championship

 The AEW World Trios Championship is a men's professional wrestling world tag team championship created and promoted by the American promotion All Elite Wrestling (AEW).
 It is a specialized tag team championship, being contested by teams of three wrestlers, referred to as trios.
-The reigning champions are The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata), who are in their first reign, both as a team and individually.
-They won the title by defeating previous champions Death Riders (Claudio Castagnoli, Wheeler Yuta, and Jon Moxley) (Note: Moxley was filling in for a legitimately injured Pac.) at Dynamite: Spring BreakThru on April 16, 2025.
+The reigning champions are Swerve Strickland and The New Level (Kofi and Austin Creed), who are in their first reign, both as a team and individually.
+They won the title by lastly eliminating Gabe Kidd and the Death Riders (Claudio Castagnoli and Pac) simultaneously in a seven-team Trios Roulette Royale at All In on August 30, 2026; previous champions "Hangman" Adam Page and Brodido (Brody King and Bandido) were eliminated earlier in the match.
+The match started on the Buy In pre-show and concluded after the start of the pay-per-view.

 The title was established on July 27, 2022, and the inaugural champions were The Elite (Kenny Omega, Matt Jackson, and Nick Jackson).
-From April until July 2024, the AEW World Trios Championship and Ring of Honor's World Six-Man Tag Team Championship were held and defended together as the Unified World Trios Championship.
+From April until July 2024, the AEW World Trios Championship was held and defended together with the ROH World Six-Man Tag Team Championship of sister promotion Ring of Honor (ROH) as the Unified World Trios Championship.